-&lt;sup>7 Consultation is defined as a continuous two-way communication process consisting of: "feed-forward" the information on the program's goals, objectives, scope and social impact implications to the program beneficiaries, and their "feed-back" on these issues (and more) to the policymakers and program designers.
+7 Consultation is defined as a continuous two-way communication process consisting of: "feed-forward" the information on the program's goals, objectives, scope and social impact implications to the program beneficiaries, and their "feed-back" on these issues (and more) to the policymakers and program designers.
 In addition to seeking feedback on program specific issues, participatory planning approach also serve the following objectives in all development programs: public relations, information dissemination and conflict resolution.

-obtaining lands by using these two methods, and the persons leading consultations should be thoroughly aware of them.
+20. For existing schools, consultations will put most emphasis on voluntary donation and direct purchase on "willing buyer-seller" basis.
+There are specific guidelines in Section C for obtaining lands by using these two methods, and the persons leading consultations should be thoroughly aware of them.